-Peek inside these hobbit homes now open in Perthshire
+Peek inside eco hobbit homes now open in Perthshire

 Elevenses anyone?
 The Burrow Howff and Bagend Howff have been built by Ian and Heather Keir.